Beam-Impact/beam-salesforce-cartridge/README.md

 Your feedback on the ease-of-use and limitations of this new architecture is invaluable during the developer preview.
 Particularly, feedback on any issues you encounter or workarounds you develop for efficiently customizing the base cartridge without editing it directly.

 # The latest version

 The latest version of SFRA is 6.3.0

+# Beam Setup Instructions

+1. Generate an access key for your user in [B2C Account Manager](https://zyoi-001.dx.commercecloud.salesforce.com/on/demandware.store/Sites-Site/default/ViewAccount-Show) by clicking the user avatar at the top right, choosing "Manage Access Keys" and generate a `WebDAV File Access and UX Studio` scoped key.

+2. If you don't have NVM or some other Node version manager, that'd be highly recommended to install.
+This repository works well with Node `v12.22.12`, but does not work with `v18` and is untested in other versions. `nvm install v12.22.12` will install the Node version used to generate the initial B2C cartridges.

+3. Run `cp dw.json.example dw.json`, change the username in `dw.json` to your Beam email (or the email you use for Account Manager), add your access key from step #1 as `password`, and leave `version` as "1" for now.

 # Getting Started